Medway return home interviews

 - peer mentoring.

-The parents or child can also be signposted to other local services, such as:
+The parents or child can also be signposted to other local services such as Open Road, which is a young person’s drug and alcohol service.

 Information is shared with other agencies under the relevant information-sharing protocol.